paramrathour/blog/pages/_anime/DN.md

 date: 2018-01-31
 code: 1535
 ---
-First love, still holds up
+First love, still holds up.\
+Well, maybe not the characters but at least the thrill.